DJChloe/OricJoy/README.md

 command.txt file
 ----------------
-<p>This file is the most important.
+This file is the most important.
 It the one that permits to map the Oric keys to your gamepad buttons.
 Any PS3 controller will do the job.
 Mine is a SOG wired gamepad (SOG = "spirit of gamers").
-Yeah, it's a crap, but it works.</p>
+Yeah, it's a crap, but it works.<br />
 command.txt for Hopper :
 ```
 up='